To enter the horse park, you must be registered as a casual rider or member.

-The horse park and forest closing time is from 8 pm until the end of daylight saving.
+The forest gate closing time is 8 pm until daylight saving ends.

 OFFICE HOURS